References on Early Brain Development and Related Topics

 - Marshall, P.J., Fox, N.A., & the BEIP Core Group.
 (2004).
 A comparison of the electroencephalogram between institutionalized and community children in Romania.
 Journal of Cognitive Neuroscience, 16, 1327–1338.

 - National Scientific Council on the Developing Child.
-(2006).
-Early Exposure to Toxic Substances Damages Brain Architecture.
-Working Paper No. 4.
-Retrieved November 20, 2008 from http://www.developingchild.net.
+(2010).
+Early experiences can alter gene expression and affect long-term development.
+Working Paper No. 10.
+Retrieved July 1, 2016 from www.developingchild.harvard.edu.

 - Shonkoff, J. P, & Phillips, D. A. (Eds.)
 (2000).
 From neurons to neighborhoods: The science of early childhood development.
 Washington, DC: National Academy Press.